MothNik/robust_fourier/README.md

-In analogy to the [previous sections](#⬅️🕰️➡️-introducing-shifts-in-time-and-space---a-more-versatile-hermite-function-basis), the shift property of the Inverse Fourier Transform (IFT) introduces a complex exponential factor in the time/space domain:
+In analogy to the [previous sections](#⬅️🕰️➡️-introducing-shifts-in-time-and-space---a-more-versatile-hermite-function-basis), the shift property of the Inverse Fourier Transform (IFT) introduces a complex exponential factor in the time/space domain - this time with an opposite sign of the
+argument:

 <p align="center">
   <img src="docs/hermite_functions/equations/HF-12-Hermite_Functions_Derived_Basis_TimeSpace_from_Frequency_Shifted_TimeSpace_at_Origin.svg" />